-Consider now the procedures from in Figure 4 with their semantic actions made invisible:
+Consider now the procedures in Figure 4 with their semantic actions made invisible:

-This is a new grammar with the set {Z,A,A,B,B,A1,B1,B2} of non-terminals.
+This is a new grammar with the set {Z,A,\$A,\$B,\$A1,\$B1,\$B2} of non-terminals.
 Reversing what was said at the beginning of Section 3, we discover that procedures in Figure 4 are parsing procedures for this grammar.
 It means that our parsing with recursive ascent is actually performed as recursive descent for a new grammar.
 This new grammar is in the following referred to as dual grammar for the grammar of Figure 1.
-The procedures differ from (1-2) by having special semantic actions to construct syntax tree according to the original grammar.
+The procedures differ from (1-2) by having special semantic actions that construct syntax tree according to the original grammar.
 The dual grammar for grammar of Figure 2 is: